 Click here for a downloadable PDF version.

-Why was My Child Diagnosed with Autism?
-What Does It Mean?
+About Autism: Why Was My Child Diagnosed with Autism?
+And What Does It Mean?

 How is Autism Diagnosed?

-Presently, there is not a medical test for autism; a diagnosis is based on observed behavior and educational and psychological testing.
+Presently, we don’t have a medical test that can diagnose autism.
 As the symptoms of autism vary, so do the routes to obtaining a diagnosis.
 You may have raised questions with your pediatrician.
 Some children are identified as having developmental delays before obtaining a diagnosis of autism and may already receive some Early Intervention or Special Education services.
 Unfortunately, parents’ concerns are sometimes not taken seriously by their doctor and as a result, a diagnosis is delayed.
-Autism Speaks and other autism related organizations are working hard to educate parents and physicians, so that children with autism are identified as early as possible.
+Autism Speaks and other autism-related organizations are working hard to educate parents and physicians, so that children with autism are identified as early as possible.